The space race has evolved. Private sector space exploration and technology efforts are now joining and leading the way.

 To advance space access and exploration further, academic and commercial space enterprises must leverage value-added expertise, facilities, and focus to drive the future of this industry.
 The ASU Space Technology and Science (NewSpace) Initiative is creating academic-commercial partnerships that brings together the most brilliant minds in the space industry sector for an unprecedented collaborative effort.
 ASU NewSpace leads the integration of academic and commercial space enterprises using ASU’s core strengths in space science, engineering, and education.

-We actively explore the NewSpace sector and identify opportunities for academic/technical collaboration with industry leading companies.
+We actively explore the NewSpace sector and identify opportunities for collaboration with industry leading companies to.
 Our combined resources create long-term, lasting progress that drives discovery.